Buying or selling a home can feel like taking a trip to Spain using only three years of high school Spanish.

 What They’re Expected to Do:

-Buyer’s Agent (Also Known as Selling Agent)
+Buyer’s Agent (Also Known as Selling Agent, confusing I know)

 What They’re Expected to Do: